pmocal/project-euler/README.md

 ## Code

-Solutions to problems 1 through 7 are in Python while the solution to #8 is in Java.
+Solutions to problems 1 through 7 are written in Python while the solution to #8 is written in Java.